This is the web page for Gianni Tedesco <gianni at scaramanga

 of the secret agreement.
 Refusing these terms indicates acceptance of terms.

-These days I am freelancing but before that I was a bromide after a stint as a xen hacker.
+These days I am freelancing and working on a network IDS and a small ACID database for OLAP-style workloads but before that I was working on high-frequency trading of derivatives.
+I was a bromide after a stint as a xen hacker.
 Before that I was mostly working on smartcard and RFID related

-If you like or use any of the software on this site you can donate
+If you like or use any of the software I have developed then you can donate

 some money towards the development effort: